 The first flowers came along 140 million years ago, and they were pollinated by beetles.
 But then a partnership began which would go on for a very long time.
 Bees appeared and started to take nectar from flowers.
 This helped to spread plants’ genes leading to an explosion of flowering species.
 Today flowering plants are the largest plant family – there are well over a quarter of a million different species, all descendants of that one single species which popped its head up amongst the trampling feet of dinosaurs.

 If you love science, or plants, then take a look at Education Quizzes.
-There are science quizzes for every age group and free-to-play specialist quizzes too.
+There are science quizzes for every age group and free-to-play specialist quizzes too, like these ones on Nature.
 There really is something for everyone – why not take a look?